kieferyap/learn-by-example/web-development/front-end/vue-3/19-testing/README.md

   // A test to check if the text "Sample Post" is visible. await expect(page.locator('text=Sample Post')).toBeVisible()

-  // A test to check if the text "Sample Post" is NOT visibly. await expect(page.locator('text=Sample Post')).not.toBeVisible()
+  // A test to check if the text "Sample Post" is NOT visible. await expect(page.locator('text=Sample Post')).not.toBeVisible()
   ```